OFA-Sys/OFA/README.md

 # Finetuning & Inference
 Below we provide methods for finetuning and inference on different downstream tasks.
 We provide both pretrained OFA-Large and OFA-Base in [checkpoints.md](checkpoints.md).
 The scripts mentioned in this section are prepared for OFA-Large.
 For reproducing the downstreaming results of OFA-Base, we have also provided the corresponding finetuning and inference scripts for OFA-Base in the `run_scripts/` folder.

-We recommend that your directory should be organized like this:
+We recommend that your workspace directory should be organized like this:
 ```
 OFA/
 ├── checkpoints/